cybozu-go/cke/.github/ISSUE_TEMPLATE/issue.md

 ## Checklist

-- [ ] Finish implentation of the issue
+- [ ] Finish implementation of the issue
 - [ ] Test all functions
 - [ ] Notify developers of necessary actions